dexhorthy/gcloud-terraform-packer/README.md

 are `f1-micro` instances, we'll be able to trigger scaling just by spamming nginx with lots of traffic.

-There's a script provided in `spam.sh` that given the value of `pool_public_ip`, will send 10,000 requests to our instance pool using `curl`:
+There's a script provided in `spam.sh` that given the value of `pool_public_ip`, will send 10,000 requests to our instance pool using `ab`:

 ```
 ./spam.sh <your_pool_public_ip>